-This tutorial will bring together a diverse set of computational biologists and modelers who want to expand their expertise and learn how to harness big data and computation using the R language.
+This tutorial brought together a diverse set of computational biologists and modelers who wanted to expand their expertise and learn how to harness big data and computation using the R language.

 A wide range of HPC/Cluster/Cloud computing resources exist and are accessible to researchers, such as Amazon EC2, NSF XSEDE, local clusters, and simple multiprocessor shared memory machines.
-Participants will learn about the strengths and weaknesses of the various platforms and how to enable R to utilize them.
-The strengths and limitations of R for big data and big computation will also be discussed.
-Moving beyond these basics, further sessions will provide participants with hands on experience in the following areas:
+Participants learned about the strengths and weaknesses of the various platforms and how to enable R to utilize them.
+The strengths and limitations of R for big data and big computation were also discussed.
+Moving beyond these basics, further sessions provided participants with hands on experience in the following areas:

 - Learn about the packages, tools, and data structures that are available in R for computing on HPC resources

 - Understand tools such as Rcpp that allow R to easily interface with compiled code for improved performance

 - Handle big matrix computations with the pbdR packages